ansible/ansible/docs/docsite/rst/intro_inventory.rst

 In the above example, trying to ansible against the host alias "jumper" (which may not even be a real hostname) will contact 192.0.2.50 on port 5555.
 Note that this is using a feature of the inventory file to define some special variables.
-Generally speaking this is not the best way to define variables that describe your system policy, but we'll share suggestions on doing this later.
+Generally speaking, this is not the best way to define variables that describe your system policy, but we'll share suggestions on doing this later.
-We're just getting started.

 .. note:: Values passed in the INI format using the ``key=value`` syntax are not interpreted as Python literal structure
           (strings, numbers, tuples, lists, dicts, booleans, None), but as a string.
 For example ``var=FALSE`` would create a string equal to 'FALSE'.
           Do not rely on types set during definition, always make sure you specify type with a filter when needed when consuming the variable.

-Adding a lot of hosts?
-If you have a lot of hosts following similar patterns you can do this rather than listing each hostname:
+If you are adding a lot of hosts following similar patterns, you can do this rather than listing each hostname:

 .. code-block:: ini